+160 See PJM.
+"PJM Manual 11: Energy & Ancillary Services Market Operations," § 4.1 Overview of the PJM Reserve Markets, Rev. 132 (Sept.

+161 See PJM.
+"PJM Manual 11: Energy & Ancillary Services Market Operations," § 4.2.3 Reserve Market Resource Offer Structure, Rev. 132 (Sept.
+1, 2024).

 - Supply.
-The supply of 30-minute reserve is provided by both primary reserve (synchronized and nonsynchronized resources that can provide energy within 10 minutes) and secondary reserve (synchronized and nonsynchronized resources that can provide energy within 30 minutes but that take more than 10 minutes).
-In 2024, the real-time average supply of available 30-minute reserve was 27,901.4 MW in the RTO Zone. - Demand.
-The 30-minute reserve requirement is equal to the 30-minute reserve reliability requirement, with a shortage penalty price of \$850 per MWh, plus the extended reserve requirement (190 MW), with a shortage penalty price of \$300 per MWh.
-The 30-minute reserve reliability requirement is equal to the maximum of: the primary reserve reliability requirement; the largest active gas contingency; and
+The supply of 30-minute reserve is provided by both primary reserve (synchronized and nonsynchronized resources that can provide energy within 10 minutes) and secondary reserve (synchronized and nonsynchronized resources that can provide energy within 30 minutes but that take more than 10 minutes). - Demand.
+The 30-minute reserve reliability requirement is equal to the maximum of: the primary reserve reliability requirement; the largest active gas contingency; and 3,000 MW.

-3,000 MW.
 Since PJM increased the synchronized reserve reliability requirement, the 30-minute reserve reliability requirement is frequently equal to the primary reserve reliability requirement.
-In 2024, the average 30-minute reserve requirement was 3,532.5 MW in the real-time market and 3,582.5 MW in the day-ahead market.

-Market Concentration.
-The RTO Reserve Zone Market for 30-minute reserves was characterized by moderate structural market power in 2024.
-For 2024, the average HHI for real-time 30-minute reserves was 909, which is classified as unconcentrated.
-For 2024, the average HHI for day-ahead 30-minute reserves was 1020, which is classified as moderately concentrated.
+In the first nine months of 2024, the average 30-minute reserve requirement was 3,550.5 MW in the real-time market and 3,670.7 MW in the day-ahead market. - Market Concentration.
+The RTO Reserve Zone Market for 30-minute reserves was characterized by moderate structural market power in the first nine months of 2024.
+For the first nine months of 2024, the average HHI for real-time 30-minute reserves was 909, which is classified as unconcentrated.
+For the first nine months of 2024, the average HHI for day-ahead 30-minute reserves was 1032, which is classified as moderately concentrated.